duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Queueing models are complicated and limited.

-Simulations give more accurate evlaution of scheduling algos:
+Simulations give more accurate evaluation of scheduling algos:
 - programmed model of computer system
 - clock is a variable
 - gather stats indicating algo performance
 - data to drive sim gathered via:
-  - rng according ot probabilities
+  - rng according to probabilities
   - dists defined mathematically or empirically
   - trace files record sequences of real events in real systems